seiszhang/ucerf3-etas-results/2019_08_20-ComCatM7p1_ci38457511_InvertedSurface_minSlip0p5_ShakeMapSurface-noSpont-full_td-scale1.14/README.md

 These plots compare simulated sequences with data from ComCat.
 All plots only consider events with hypocenters inside the ComCat region defined in the JSON input file.

-Last updated at 2019/12/07 02:33:41 UTC, 22 weeks after the simulation start time.
+Last updated at 2019/12/14 16:42:29 UTC, 161.6 days after the simulation start time.

-Total matching ComCat events found: 2159
+Total matching ComCat events found: 2164

 ### ComCat Magnitude-Number Distributions
 *[(top)](#table-of-contents)*